quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part43_4.10_SIMDVector.md

 Background context: When using a left-handed coordinate system, the cross product is determined by the left-hand rule.
 This means that the direction of the cross product changes depending on whether you are using a right-handed or left-handed coordinate system.
 The handedness of the coordinate system does not affect the mathematical calculations but only changes the visualization.
 :p How does the cross product differ between right- and left-handed coordinate systems?
 ??x
-The cross product \( \mathbf{a} \times \mathbf{b} \) in a right-handed coordinate system is calculated using the right-hand rule, while in a left-handed coordinate system, it uses the left-hand rule.
+The cross product $\mathbf{a} \times \mathbf{b}$ in a right-handed coordinate system is calculated using the right-hand rule, while in a left-handed coordinate system, it uses the left-hand rule.
 The direction of the resulting vector changes based on this difference.
 ```java
 // Pseudocode for determining cross product direction
 if (isRightHanded) {